Skip to content

 To save assign a prior segmentation to each transcript, you can use the prior_shapes_key argument:

-• If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use prior_shapes_key to denote the column of the transcript dataframe containing the cell IDs (you can also optionaly use the unassigned_value argument).
+• If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use prior_shapes_key="auto" to use it (or, provide manually the column name and the unassigned_value argument).

-• If you have already run segmentation with Sopa, use prior_shapes_key to denote the name of the shapes (GeoDataFrame) containing the boundaries.
+• If you have already run segmentation with Sopa, use prior_shapes_key to denote the name of the shapes (GeoDataFrame) containing the boundaries, e.g. prior_shapes_key="cellpose_boundaries".

 Parameters: